-- Mailings
+Mailings

 - New receipt books

 - Lock box

 - Copying

-A Fundraising Disbursement Form, including a record of the minutes of the meeting where the fundraiser was approved, must be completed and signed by the Fundraising Coordinator and submitted to the Director of Business Operations in order for funds to be released.
+A Fundraising Disbursement Form, including a record of the minutes of the meeting where the fundraiser was approved, must be completed and signed by the Fundraising Coordinator and submitted to the Grants and Business Manager in order for funds to be released.
 This process may take two weeks or more.